MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

 ## Enrichment results

-To start the enrichment process, select **Run** from the command bar.
-You can also let the system run the enrichment automatically as part of a [scheduled refresh](system.md#schedule-tab).
-The processing time depends on the size of your customer data.

-After the enrichment process completes, you can review the newly enriched customer profiles data under **My enrichments**.
-Additionally, you'll find the time of the last update and the number of enriched profiles.

-You can see a sample of the enriched data in the **Enriched customers preview** tile.
-Select **See more** and select the **Data** tab to access a detailed view of each enriched profile.

-### Overview card
+After a completed [enrichment run](enrichment-hub.md#run-or-refresh-an-enrichment), select the enrichment to review the results.

-The overview card shows details about the coverage of the enrichment.
+The **Customers changes overview** tile shows details about the coverage of the enrichment:

-* **Addresses processed and changed**: The number of customer profiles with addresses that were successfully enriched.
+- **Addresses processed and changed**: The number of customer profiles with addresses that were successfully enriched.

-* **Addresses processed and not changed**: The number of customer profiles with addresses that were recognized but not changed.
+- **Addresses processed and not changed**: The number of customer profiles with addresses that were recognized but not changed.
 It typically happens when the input data is valid and can't be improved by the enrichment.

-* **Addresses not processed and not changed**: The number of profiles with addresses that were not recognized.
+- **Addresses not processed and not changed**: The number of profiles with addresses that were not recognized.
 Usually for input data that is invalid or not supported by the enrichment.

+The **Enriched customers preview** tile shows a sample of the enriched data.
+Select **See more** and select the **Data** tab to access a detailed view of each enriched profile.

 ## Next steps